npms-io/npms-analyzer/docs/architecture.md

 # Architecture

 The `npms-analyzer` runs two continuous and distinct processes.
 One is the `analysis` process where each module gets inspected and evaluated.
-The other one is the `scoring` process where each module gets a score based whole evalution results.
+The other one is the `scoring` process where each module gets a score based whole evaluation results.

 - [Analysis](#analysis)
 - [Scoring](#scoring)